Zavy86/docker-course/topics/18-understanding-volumes/README.md

 Connected to redis8
 ```

-And let’s verify that the value of the `counter` key is still present:
+And let's verify that the value of the `counter` key is still present:

 ```redis
 GET counter